Stone scores early in OT, Knights beat Avs 3-2 in Game 5 - WTMJ

 AP Sports Writer

+“He was exhausted and you saw how hard he skated all the way down the ice,” teammate Alex Tuch said.
+“He’s the heart and soul on this team.
+He wears his character on his chest.
+He’s the captain we’ve always wanted.
+It was a huge goal.”

-Max Pacioretty corralled the puck after a blocked shot and fed it to Stone, who was off to the races.
+Max Pacioretty corralled the puck after two blocked shots on that end and fed it to Stone, who was off to the races.
 Stone beat Philipp Grubauer on the glove side to hush what had been a boisterous crowd.

 Really, though, it was the Marc-Andre Fleury Show, with the Vegas goaltender stopping 28 shots, many of the sensational variety.
 He stuffed J.T.
 Compher just 10 seconds into the extra period.